Transport in UK

 Booking & Tips:

-• Order in advance for cheap price on websites such as the National Railway Enquiry or Trainline.
+• Order in advance for a discounted price on websites such as National Rail Enquiries or Trainline.

-• Think of a Britil pass for unlimited train trips in the UK (ideal for foreign visitors).
+• Think of a Britrail pass for unlimited train trips in the UK (ideal for foreign visitors).

 Intercity Coaches